-All ham start out as a roast from the hind leg of a hog.
+All types of ham start out as a roast from the hind leg of a hog.
 This is called a fresh ham.
 Before it is prepared it is no different than any other pork roast.
 How it gets to be a ham is something of a complicated story.
 Hams are prepared in several different ways.
-They can be aged, cured, smoked or cooked.
+They can be aged, cured, smoked, or cooked.

-The ham you get at the store is generally wet or brine cured.
-This process involves injecting the ham with a combination of salt, sugar, sodium nitrite, sodium nitrate, sodium erythorbate, sodium phosphate, potassium chloride, water and/or flavorings.
-The ham is then cooked to an internal temperature of 150 degrees F. The combination of the chemical brine and the cooking will kill off bacteria and make a ham.
+The ham you get at the store is generally wet or brine-cured.
+This process involves injecting the ham with a combination of salt, sugar, sodium nitrate, sodium erythorbate, sodium phosphate, potassium chloride, water and/or flavorings.
+The ham is then cooked to an internal temperature of 150 F. The combination of the chemical brine and the cooking will kill off bacteria and make a ham.

 Cold smoking is the proper way to smoke a ham.
-Cold smoking is done at temperatures well under 100 degrees F (35 degrees C) but more likely around 60 degrees F (15 degrees C), and can go on for days or even weeks.
+Cold smoking is done at temperatures well under 100 F (35 C) but more likely around 60 F (15 C), and can go on for days or even weeks.
 Because the temperature is so low, bacteria is controlled by chemicals in the smoke and the slow drying process.
 A cold smoked ham does require salt curing (typically in a brine) to keep the bacteria under control throughout the curing process.

-So you can't put a fresh ham in your smoker and have it for dinner that night?
-Sure you can, but it won't be a ham in the way you think of ham.
-It would be much more like a smoked pork shoulder or southern style pulled pork.
+You can't put a fresh ham in your smoker and have it as ham for dinner that night.
+It won't be a ham in the way you think of ham, it would be much more like a smoked pork shoulder or southern style pulled pork.
 Though it might sound complicated, you can prepare your own cured, aged and smoked ham, just by planning in advance.